 The curriculum for in person instruction in Osteopathic Principles and Practices (OPP) classes is well established, and is critically reviewed annually.
 This review consists of evaluation of student feedback and utilizing the KYCOM curriculum committee process.
-Prior to disruptions resulting from the COVID-19 pandemic, didactic material was integrated into the student's lab experience, which allowed for real-time application of the principles and techniques being taught.
+Didactic material is consistently integrated into the student's lab experience, which allows for real-time application of the principles and techniques being taught.